NVIDIA DOCA DMA Copy Application Guide

 The host side creates the export descriptor with

-doca_mmap_export_pci()and sends it with the local buffer address and length on the Comm Channel to the DPU side application.
+doca_mmap_export_pci()and sends it with the local buffer address and length on the Comch to the DPU side application.

 The DPU side application uses the received export descriptor to create a remote memory map locally with